Transacting at $5M+ in Palm Beach County: A Principal’s Checklist

 Nikko Karki February 19, 2026

 At $5M+ in Palm Beach County, the questions that matter are not about the county headline.
-This checklist draws on active transaction experience across Jupiter, Jupiter Island, Tequesta, Manalapan, Palm Beach Gardens, and the North End of Palm Beach to map the operating framework that applies at this price tier — which micro-market fits the brief, how to access inventory before it appears publicly, and how to move without creating a market signal.
-The answers split by side: buyers need readiness and off-market access; sellers need manufactured demand and process control.
+This checklist draws on active transaction experience across Jupiter, Jupiter Island, Tequesta, Manalapan, Palm Beach Gardens, and the North End of Palm Beach to map what actually matters at this price tier: which sub-market fits the brief, how to access inventory before it appears publicly, and how to move without creating a market signal.
+The answers split by side: buyers need readiness and off-market access; sellers need targeted demand and process control.

 At this price tier, purchase price is rarely the variable that determines the outcome.
-For buyers, the more material number is carrying cost after insurance: it varies significantly by flood zone, roof age, and wind-mitigation documentation, and the difference between a well-prepared file and a poor one is material enough to change the economics of the hold.
-For sellers, the decision that matters most is not list price alone — it involves launch sequence, access control, timing relative to the buyer pool, and, for many principals at this level, the weight given to convenience and minimal disruption to daily life.
+For buyers, the more important number is what the property costs to carry after insurance: it varies significantly by flood zone, roof age, and wind-mitigation documentation, and the difference between a well-prepared file and a poor one is large enough to change the economics of the hold.
+For sellers, the decision that matters most is not list price alone.
+It involves launch sequence, access control, timing relative to when buyers are in town, and, for many sellers at this level, the weight given to convenience and minimal disruption to daily life.
 A seller who values a clean, private process with a single qualified buyer may accept terms that look different on paper from a broad-market result.
 Both sides benefit from the same discipline: completing the analytical work before the first showing, not during inspection.

 First Principles: What Actually Moves Value

 Palm Beach County is a scarcity market shaped by water, schools, clubs, and flight patterns.
-The "Wall Street South" migration narrative is real, but absorption by micro-market and price band matters more than the macro headline.
-The operating stance here is calm authority, waterfront fluency, and a preference for liquidity over story.
+The "Wall Street South" migration story is real, but what matters more than the headline is how quickly homes actually sell in each sub-market and price band.

-The market that exists today — current-regime comps, actual carrying costs, real exit paths — is the only market that matters for pricing and offer structure.
+The market that exists today, with current carrying costs, real comparable sales, and actual exit paths, is the only market that matters for pricing and offers.
 Macro tailwinds are useful context, not a substitute for transaction data.

-Jupiter, Jupiter Island, and Manalapan each trade differently.
+Jupiter, Jupiter Island, and Manalapan each trade on different timelines.
 North End Palm Beach is not interchangeable with West Palm Beach waterfront.
-The right analysis is always specific to the enclave and the price tier.
+The right analysis is always specific to the area and the price tier.

-For buyers: the brief, proof of funds, narrowed asks, and carrying-cost model are complete before the first tour.
-For sellers: the quiet-list sequence, editorial kit, and offer rules are set before the first showing.
+For buyers: the brief, proof of funds, target list, and carrying-cost estimate are complete before the first tour.
+For sellers: the quiet-list plan, marketing kit, and offer rules are set before the first showing.

 Preparation is the advantage.
 Nothing created during the showing counts.

 The carrying cost gap between a well-documented wind-mitigation file and a poor one can exceed $40,000 annually at this price tier.
-That number belongs in the offer model, not the post-closing conversation.
+That number belongs in the offer, not the post-closing conversation.

-Get the insurance indication before setting offer terms.
+Get the insurance estimate before setting offer terms.

-View, water depth, seawall condition, lot geometry, bridge clearance, and inlet run-time each affect both insurability and resale liquidity.
+View, water depth, seawall condition, lot shape, bridge clearance, and inlet run-time each affect both insurability and how easy it is to sell later.
 Buyers with vessels must verify the combination before committing, not after.

 Verify LOA, beam, draft, and bridge profiles against the specific property.